BladeZhenLei/Prime-List/README.md

-This is a list of large primes expressed as sums of factorials I found using a Python algorithm run in Colab Environment, the primility is based on one round of probablistic Miller–Rabin Test, and then one round of Lucas-Lehmer Test. (last updated on: Dec 29, 2022)
+This is a list of large primes expressed as sums of factorials I found using a Python algorithm run in Colab Environment, the primility is based on one round of probablistic Miller–Rabin Test, and then one round of Lucas-Lehmer Test.
+Otherwise, a guaranteed certification would take forbiddenly long time, i.e., more than three months uninterrupted computation for a 4769-digit prime using ECPP method. (last updated on: Dec 29, 2022)
 <p/>

 1. (157 digits) $100!+12!-1$